Ralph Davies Munro

 - Honoring and assisting military and veterans’ groups.

 - Tirelessly working with Rotary International to eradicate Polio around the world, including 14 trips to Ethiopia and East Africa over the past dozen years to vaccinate children, provide access to clean water, and build better schools.

 - Initiating and facilitating archeological preservation and education in partnership with the Squaxin Island Tribe and South Puget Sound Community College.
 The partnership is now in their 12th year of an archeological dig on the Munro property at Mud Bay.

 - The 7th American to be awarded the Medal of Friendship by the government of the Russian Federation.
 The award was presented by Consul General of Russia Georgi Vlaskin in front of a Joint Session of the Washington State Legislature hosted by Governor Gary Locke and Lt.
 Governor Joel Pritchard.

 - Received the Award of Civil Merit from King Juan Carlos of Spain – the highest award given to non-Spanish citizens.
 The medal was presented in Madrid, Spain.

-Ralph lives on Triple Creek Farm in Thurston County, Washington, together with his beautiful wife Nancy (Bunn) Munro.
-He has one son, George A. Munro.
+Ralph lives on Triple Creek Farm in Thurston County, Washington, together with his wife Nancy (Bunn) Munro.
 He continues to serve on numerous local, national and international boards and commissions.
 In addition, he serves on the Board of Directors of several domestic corporations, including Prepared Response, The Squaxin Island Tribal Museum, Panorama City Retirement Centers, Thurston First Bank and History Link.
 He also remains active in election reform and international trade issues, continues to advocate for wildlife and environmental causes in the Puget Sound, and to champion causes that support people with disabilities.
 He continues to strive to make Washington State a better place for our children then it was for us.